 Green light for new service station with restaurant in Offaly

-Plans for the construction of a major new service station in Offaly will now have to be delayed after an appeal was lodged with An Bord Pleanala.
+Plans for the construction of a major new service station in Offaly with a restaurant have finally been given the go ahead by An Bord Pleanala.

-Martin and Pat Grogan had sought, and were granted, permission from Offaly County Council to construct the new facility in Cloghan.
+Martin and Pat Grogan had sought and were granted permission from Offaly County Council to construct the new facility in Cloghan but that decision was appealed to An Bord Pleanala.

 The plans are for a new single-storey service station with petrol/diesel filling station and canopies and retail with ancillary off-license.
 The plans also include the construction of a restaurant, picnic area, parking for cars, trucks, heavy goods vehicles and buses and a car wash.